tbrowder/Excel/README.md

-I am just starting, but I'm looking at a template format something like this, one line per row, cells separated by pipes (`|`), key/value attribute pairs (using a syntax similar to `Raku`s Pairs) following the cell content:
+I am just starting, but I'm looking at a template format something like this, one line per row, cells separated by pipes (`|`), key/value attribute pairs (using a syntax similar to `Raku`'s Pairs) following the cell content:

 ``` Raku
 # This is a comment.
 The following row describes one xlsx row with four columns (the